 Cover and refrigerate for 12 to 24 hours.

-Peel and finely chop cooked potatoes or mash thoroughly.
+Peel and finely chop boiled potatoes or mash potatoes thoroughly.

-In a medium bowl, combine potatoes, flour, eggs, salt and nutmeg to form a firm but light paste.
+In a medium bowl, combine potatoes, flour, eggs, salt, and nutmeg to form a firm but light paste/potato dough.
 If the mixture is too moist add flour as needed.
-(This will keep the dumplings from falling apart during cooking)
+(This will keep the dumplings/potato ball from falling apart during cooking)

 Melt margarine in a large skillet.

-Add bread cubes and saut? until golden brown.
+Add bread cubes and fry in medium heat until golden brown.

-Working with floured hands, form potato paste into a roll about 2 1/2 inches in diameter.
+Working with floured hands, form potato paste/potato dough into a roll about 2 1/2 inches in diameter.

-Cut the roll in 8 to 10 pieces.
+Cut the roll into 8 to 10 pieces.

 Form pieces into dumplings putting a few sauteed bread cubes in the center of each dumpling.